ilusoft/github-actions-manager/README.md

 - **Access Tokens**: `useGithubAccessToken()` stores only a `hasToken` flag in React state while persisting the actual PAT in `localStorage`.
 Tokens are write-only (never surfaced back to the UI).
 Clearing the token removes it from storage and broadcasts a custom event for cross-tab sync.
 - **Monitoring Scope**: `OrgRepoSelector` with `useOrganizationRepositorySelection()` captures the target organization and repositories.
 Changes persist in `localStorage`, support toggling per-repo monitoring, and offer global reset actions.
 Treat this as the single source of truth for downstream data fetching.
 - **Deployment visibility**: `RepositoryDeploymentGrid` composes TanStack Query results with persisted preferences (`useDeploymentGridPreferences`) to show environment health at-a-glance, ignoring `inactive` statuses so long-lived environments stay meaningful.
-- **Dashboard orchestration**: `RepositoryWorkflowDashboard` coordinates repository-level workflow summaries, bulk dialogs (`bulk-branch-dialog`, `bulk-pr-dialog`, `bulk-workflow-run-dialog`), and detailed views (`workflow-details-dialog`).
-The bulk workflow dialog supports multi-select workflow dispatch with aggregated input handling and caching.
+- **Dashboard orchestration**: `RepositoryWorkflowDashboard` persists view mode, filters, and repository order, and renders the appropriate view component.
+Non–pull request modes are delegated to `RepositoryDashboardRepositoryView`; the pull request mode is handled by `RepositoryDashboardPullRequestView`.
+- **View encapsulation pattern**: Each dashboard view owns its selection hooks, dialog state, and footer logic (`RepositoryDashboardRepositoryView`, `RepositoryDashboardPullRequestView`).
+Parent components only provide high-level filters, repository lists, and refresh callbacks.
 - **Auto refresh pattern**: `RepositoryDashboardToolbar` exposes a push/pull toggle that stores auto-refresh state locally, triggers an immediate refresh when enabled, and sets a single interval in `useEffect` to avoid duplicate timers.
 - **Mergeability enrichment**: `fetchRepositoryPullRequests` hydrates open PRs with detail responses (mergeable flags and `mergeable_state`) so UI components can render actionable badges.
 - **Per-workflow input hygiene**: Workflow dispatches build payloads per repository/workflow using cached definitions to avoid sending extraneous keys.